RunOnYourOwn/TurfTrack/docs/status.md

 - Task monitoring for weather and GDD recalculation jobs
 - MVP achieved: System is robust, user-friendly, and production-ready
 - Products CRUD UI complete with grouped nutrient fields
+- **Database Performance Optimization:**
+  - Fixed N+1 query problem in applications endpoint using `selectinload`
+  - Added database indexes on `applications.application_date` and `applications.status`
+  - Improved query performance for date range filtering and status filtering
+  - Status index confirmed to be used by PostgreSQL query planner

 ## In Progress